SmartiPi Touch 2 setup

 Connect the wire to the GPIO pins.
 We suggest starting with low speed as it is quieter.
 If you get the temperature icon in the display, you can always move up to the high speed.

 Assemble the housing onto the base.
-Important - Adjust the angle you need first, then tighten the screws.
+Important - Hold base on table while adjusting the display angle, then tighten the screws.

 HAT boards can be attached with the standoffs that came with the display.
 Use the m2.5 nuts that came with the SmartiPi Touch to fasten the HAT board down.